Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 			if args.invert != bool(regex.search(line)):
 				sys.stdout.write(line)

-Hurray!
+Yippee.

 	$ python3 src/dumbgrepcli/__init__.py -v existence </tmp/war-and-peace.txt
 	The Project Gutenberg EBook of War and Peace, by Leo Tolstoy This eBook is for the use of anyone anywhere at no cost and with almost [...]

 How about the "--max-count" parameter, which limits the number of lines that grep prints out?
-This requires an integer parameter, and we count the number of matched lines so that we can exit early once the limit has been reached.
+We accept the limit as an integer argument, and count the number of matched lines so that we can exit early once the limit has been reached.

 	:::python hl_lines="2 6 7 9 12 14 15"
 	...